Hasintha9638/Hasintha9638/README.md

 # Hi there! 👋

-### I'm Hasintha Ranaweera, a passionate Software Engineer with a BCS in Computer Science degree.
+### I'm Hasintha Ranaweera, a passionate Software Engineer with BSc in Computer Science degree.
 I'm currently working as a Software Engineer and hold the AWS Solution Architect Associate certification.

 <hr/>